lynshearer/unit2_project/README.md

 plt.show()
 ```
 ![4+1_data](https://user-images.githubusercontent.com/100017195/206707974-d5a1d7d6-fb11-493e-9684-c96a13daf260.jpeg)
+**Fig.7** shows the prototype graph plotted with 4 separate sensor datas and one large graph of average data for room temperature.

 ### Polynomial fit with predictions
 This program aims to plot the **smoothed** average data and plot a **polynomial best fit**, which **predicts** the datas for 12 hours after the collected data ends.
 Please refer to the code and graphs plotted below.